Constraints on Opportunities

 With the global radio-astronomy community continuing to grow and new observatories adopting a variety of access models, the NRAO remains committed to an open-skies philosophy driven by scientific merit.
 To uphold this principle in a landscape where reciprocal, unrestricted access is not universally ensured, we are adapting our long-standing framework to preserve both the quality and equity of scientific output from our facilities.

-Effective with the 26A semester Call for Proposal and Director’s Discretionary Time (DDT), the NRAO will employ institution-based country caps on the VLA1 to moderate the share of observing time allocated to non-US based institutions.
-No filler time (priority C and D) will be allocated to proposals when the Principal Investigator’s institution is located outside the United States.
+Proposals subject to the institution-based country caps will not be allocated filler time (priority C and D).
 For the semester calls, the aggregate share awarded to PIs from non-US institutions will not exceed 30% of the total allocated time, with no single foreign country receiving more than 10%.
 These constraints will continue for DDT proposals, except that the total limit of 30% will not apply.
 These constraints apply to the institutional affiliation of the PI, irrespective of personal citizenship.

 Connect with NRAO